jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

    * uncertainties related to discretization, mesh, physical model
    * user error of software packages

+OpenFoam can easily be run on multiprocessors on a laptop or desktop, making widely available 3D turbulence modeling, either RAS or LES.
+As sensors become cheap and Internet of things data go online it will be useful to build so-called digital twins of river, dam and stormwater systems.
+CFD models can help.
+Control of sensors and devices online are also becoming a reality in real urban hydraulic systems.

 ## Open channel flow
 Open channel flow is a distinct category of fluid flow (Young et al., Granger) where there is an interface between the water and atmosphere which